jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

     - 2008-07-21 06
         - \> Notation of all extensible parts shown in the system interface of a related list.
 - Decided to not draw out parameter passing
     - \> This part of the documentation might not yet describe how to pass parameters, so you might not want to draw out parameter passing yet.
-Maybe mention that in the documentation, that parameter passing is not drawn out, because parameter passing will only be introduced later.
+Maybe mention that in the documentation, that parameter passing is not drawn out, because parameter passing might only be introduced later.
 - This might just cover the notation, maybe not the way the system objects are tied together internally.
 - Related List Item extension procedures altered the following articles:
     - Related Lists